-Have you recently built your high-risk e-commerce site on Squarespace only to realize that your available payment service options are limited to Stripe and PayPal?
 As many of you might already know, neither Stripe nor PayPal is capable of processing payments for many businesses in the high-risk industry.
-Many high-risk business types are listed within their “prohibited” categories or in violation of their allowed use policies.
+Numerous high-risk business types are listed within their “prohibited” categories or in violation of their allowed use policies.

-Many of our clients have asked us “what can I do to sell high-risk products on Squarespace without starting over by using a different shopping cart ?”
+Many of our clients have asked us, “what can I do to sell high-risk products on Squarespace without starting over?”

 If you have already created your site, you’ve probably invested a lot of care and time into creating the online store you’ve always imagined.
-Luckily, there is a way to keep using Squarespace while still selling your high-risk products and we are happy to help.
+Luckily, there is a way to keep using Squarespace while still selling your high-risk products.

 The third-party Squarespace payment gateway alternatives for high-risk product sales

 Many of you might already know that Squarespace has three main ways of accepting credit card payments for Squarespace merchants.
 Their official payment integrations include Apple Pay, Stripe, and PayPal.
-Stripe being one of the most popular choices.
+Stripe is one of the most popular choices.
 However, none of these Squarespace alternatives work for high-risk product sales.
-This means you need to find a Squarespace Stripe alternative.
+This means you need to find a Squarespace payment gateway alternative.

 With this in mind, let’s look at some of the best ways to accept payments for high-risk products while using Squarespace.
-We want to provide you with plenty of alternatives and find what credit card processor is best for your high-risk Squarespace website.
-These are the integration credit card processing alternatives we found that will work:
+We want to provide you with plenty of choices and find what credit card processing set up is best for your high-risk Squarespace website.

 - Squarespace Shopify integration using Authorize.Net -when Authorize.Net is set up correctly